s-thom/linter-config/README.md

 * `@sthom/linter-config/tslint.jsx.json`
   * Add rules to deal with JSX syntax

-## Opinions
+## Contributing

-The linter configs contain opinions on how code should look.
-If you don't agree with these opinions, then here's some options:
+Go ahead.
+Fork, edit, and submit a pull-request.
+Or even fork, edit, and release your own.

-1. Constantly complain in GitHub Issues
+The linter configs are opinionated, but then any styleguide is.
+If it's not to your liking, then here's some options:

-2. Fork, edit, and submit a pull-request
+1. Change the rules you want in your own `.eslintrc.json` or `tslint.json`
-3. Override the rules in your own `.eslintrc` or `tslint.json`
+2. Fork this config, edit it, then submit a pull request

-Note: You are more likely to be ignored if you choose #1.
+3. Use a different configuration as your base

 ## Editability